williamsnell/ws_content/content/posts/entropy/index.md

 \end{align}
 \]

-So, our two signals are correlated, but \(Y\) has some noise added.
+So, our two signals are correlated, but not perfectly.

 <div id="plot"></div>
 <script type="module">